Do I Have a Case?

 26. STATUTES OF LIMITATIONS – A misdemeanor charge of DUI must be filed within 24 months or two years of the date of offense, or the charges can be dismissed outright.

-27. IRCUMSTANTIAL EVIDENCE – In Georgia, a person charged with DUI can not be convicted solely on circumstantial evidence or non-direct evidence unless all the evidence is consistent with guilt.
+27. IRCUMSTANTIAL EVIDENCE – In Georgia, a person charged with DUI can not be convicted solely on CIRCUMSTANTIAL EVIDENCE or non-direct evidence unless all the evidence is consistent with guilt.

 28. FAILURE TO CALIBRATE THE BREATH TEST MACHINE QUARTERLY – the failure to quarterly calibrate a breath test machine as required by GBI DOFS rules and can be used to discredit breath test results with a judge or jury.